Reka Bread Recipe

 Baking Equipment

-A reliable oven, baking sheet or loaf pan, baking stone, and cooling rack ensure even baking and proper cooling.
+A reliable oven, baking sheet or 9x5-inch loaf pan, baking stone, and cooling rack are essential for even baking and proper cooling, ensuring a crisp crust and airy crumb.

 Kneading Techniques